prysmaticlabs/documentation/website/docs/prysm-usage/parameters.md

 |`--tls-cert` | Certificate for secure gRPC.
 Pass this and the tls-key flag in order to use gRPC securely.
 |`--graffiti` | A string to include in proposed block.
 |`--web` | Enables the web portal for the validator client (work in progress).
+|`--monitoring-host` | Host used to listening and respond metrics for prometheus.
+(Default: 127.0.0.1)
 |`--monitoring-port` | Port used to listening and respond metrics for prometheus.
 (Default: 8081)
 |`--grpc-max-msg-size`| Integer to define max recieve message call size.
 Default: 52428800 (for 50Mb).
 |`--disable-rewards-penalties-logging` | Disable reward/penalty logging during cluster deployment.